robertrackl/SheetMusicLib/README.md

 # SheetMusicLib
-Website for managing collections of sheet music in paper of electronic formats using Blazor Server and SQL Server
+Website for managing collections of sheet music in paper or electronic formats using Blazor Server and SQL Server